melrosesolutions/postcss-baseline-vertical-rhythm/README.md

 ```
 Replace `1.5rem` with whatever your vertical unit is.

+### Horizontal Scrollbars
+If you have horizontal scrollbars, you can set the height to a multiple of your vertical unit.
+See https://css-tricks.com/almanac/properties/s/scrollbar/

+Unfortunately, this only seems possible for Webkit based browsers for now.
+Horizontal scrollbars in Edge or Firefox will probably break your vertical rhythm.

 ## Stylelint Config
 If using [stylelint](https://stylelint.io/) to lint CSS, add the following rules to your configuration to prevent it breaking:
 ```